The online Comment window has expired

 • Default_avatar

-Jessica Carrier about 4 years ago
+Jessica Carrier over 4 years ago

 I'm a renter in Oakland, and I know first-hand how difficult it is to find safe/affordable/stable housing, which has been a problem long before the COVID-19 pandemic.
 I'm lucky to make a living wage and I don't face racial discrimination from landlords, and I still can barely afford rent in places with 3-5 other roommates, and have lived in 4 different houses in 2 years.
 I'm not complaining, I'm grateful to be housed and have a job at all.
 I just mean to illustrate that if this is a privileged experience, there's an incredible depth of suffering inherent in the current housing system.